-There are many objects in a system that do not require an identity, whereas an Entity does.
+There are many objects in a system that do not require such an identity like an Entity does.

 The definition of Value-Object is: An object with no conceptual identity that describes a domain aspect.
-In short, these are objects that you instantiate to represent design elements which only concern you temporarily.
-You care about what they are, not who they are.
-Basic examples are numbers, strings, and such, but they also exist for higher level concepts like groups of attributes.
+In short, these are objects that we instantiate to represent design elements which only concern us temporarily.
+We care about what they are, not who they are.
+Basic examples are numbers, strings, etc. but they also exist in higher level concepts like groups of attributes.

-What may be an Entity in a microservice may not be an Entity in another microservice, because in the second case, Bounded-Context might have a different meaning.
-For example, an address in some systems may not have an identity at all, since it may only represent a set of attributes of a person or company.
+What may be an Entity in a microservice may not be in another microservice because in that second Bounded-Context might have a different meaning.
+For example, an "address" in some systems may not have an identity at all, since it may only represent a set of attributes of a person or company.
 That would be a Value-Object.
-That could be the case in an e-commerce application; the address may simply be a group of attributes of the customer's profile.
-In this case, the address doesn't have an identity per se and should be classified as a Value-Object pattern.
+That could be the case in an e-commerce application, the address may simply be a group of attributes of the customer's profile.
+In this case, the address doesn't have an identity "per se" and should be classified as a Value-Object pattern.

-However, in other systems such as an application for an electric power utility company, the customer's address could be important for the business domain.
-Therefore, the address must have an identity so the billing system can be directly linked to the address.
-In this case, an address should be classified as a Domain Entity.
+However, in other systems such as an application for an electric power utility company, the customer's addresses could be very important for the business domain and therefore the address must have an identity because the billing system can be directly linked to the addresses.
+In this last case, an address should be classified as a Domain Entity.